woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_index.md

             },
             "date_min": {
               "required": false,
-              "description": "Return sales for a specific start date, the date need to be in the YYYY-MM-AA format.", "type": "string"
+              "description": "Return sales for a specific start date, the date need to be in the YYYY-MM-DD format.", "type": "string"
             },
             "date_max": {
               "required": false,
-              "description": "Return sales for a specific end date, the date need to be in the YYYY-MM-AA format.", "type": "string"
+              "description": "Return sales for a specific end date, the date need to be in the YYYY-MM-DD format.", "type": "string"
             }
           }